ChrisTimperley/Wallace.jl/documentation/tutorials/travelling_salesman_problem.md

 * A minimal knowledge of [Julia](http://julialang.org/).
 * You know how to create and run a basic genetic algorithm within Wallace.
-* You know how the linear breeder works within Wallace.

 **By the end of this tutorial, you will be able to:**

+* Implement memetic algorithms via local search operators, incorporated using the linear breeder.
+* Extend Wallace with a simple evaluator, tailored to the travelling salesman problem.
 * Use Wallace to implement genetic algorithms capable of solving permutation-based problems, such as the travelling salesman problem.